sejungkwak/connect-4/README.md

   - End game sound bug in Safari on iOS

-    - Error: The end game sound was not playing when the computer wins in Safari on iOS.
+    - Error: The end game sound was not playing when the computer won in Safari on iOS.
     - Reason: I was not able to figure out the reason for the bug.
 However, I reckon it is related to _Apple_ disabling automatic sound playing.
     - Fix: I used a single global variable that stores the `Audio()` constructor for all sound effects.
     - [View commit details](https://github.com/sejungkwak/connect-4/commit/2b9b6476a0d024555f5adc93c45eabac2257ebd2)